tbrundige/node-base64-encoder/README.md

 Use b64 without flags to use with user prompts.

 Test github check for powershell script.
+Second Test